skip to main content

 Character: HARVEY (Harvey agent with local model) Model: llama3:latest (from scene description)

-Harvey forwards to a remote Ollama instance registered as a route.
+Harvey routes to a remote Ollama instance registered as a route.
+The computation runs on the remote machine, so the scene is EXT.

 RSDOIEL